neontribe/www/CONTRIBUTING.md

 ## Getting tickets/issues ready to be worked on

-Before a thing can be worked on it must be both created as an issue, and prioritised.
+Before a thing can be worked on it must be both created as an issue, and prioritised using a definition of done.

 ### Creating issues